laffer1/justjournal/database/readme.txt

-Just Journal currently runs on MySQL 5.6.
+Just Journal currently runs on MySQL 5.7.
 Included in this directory are sql files to create the tables and stored procedures needed to run JJ.

 MySQL Version Compatibility
-MySQL 4.x and lower will not work with Just Journal.
-MySQL 5.6.x is required since portions of the code now use stored procedures.
+MySQL 5.7.x is required since portions of the code now use stored procedures.

 JDBC Driver
-The production version of just journal is currently running on mysql-connector-j 3.1.10.
-3.1.8 and 3.1.7 are also known to work.
+The production version of just journal is currently running on mysql-connector-j  8.0.13 Installation

-Installation
 ____________